MendelDebrabandere/NeanderBrawlers/README.md

 - The player spawn system
 - The UI
 - The menu
-(basically everything besides the players, item pickups, player interaction and the berry bush)
+(basically everything besides the players, player interaction and the berry bush)

 ## The project
 This was made in UE 5.1 and we only C++ for the gameplay logic.
 It was prototyped, designed and developed in only 12 weeks in a single course.